-I read an interesting math paper by Thomas Cover that I struggled to believe at first.
-I recommend you read it before continuing reading this post (it’s short).
-Thus, I decided to test out the claim using Python.
+I read an interesting math paper (included below) by Thomas Cover that I struggled to believe at first and decided to test it out using Python.

-The results hold.
+The results Cover claims hold.
+When the range of C, the third random number, overlaps that of A and B, the win rate is over 50%.
 When the third random number, C, falls in is the same possible range as that of the other two numbers, the win rate is 66%.
 When C is a fixed number equally between the upper and lower limit of what the other two numbers may be, the win rate is 75%.